ChorusSolutions/chorus-umbraco-ci/readme.md

 Making sure to set the slnPath appropriately.
 Replace <TAG NAME> with the tag in this GitHub repo you wish to target.

+You also need to create a github endpoint in the VSTS project called 'github-endpoint' if there isn't one already.

 You can add other steps before/after the template call as needed.
 But currently the template will publish artifacts, so we may need to change it as requirements become clear.

+## Gotchas
+Currently, authorization for the endpoint doesn't happen very seamlessly.
+You'll likely get a message complaining about this when you first run your YAML build.

+As documented [here](https://github.com/Microsoft/vsts-agent/blob/master/docs/preview/yamlgettingstarted-authz.md#resources) there is a workaround.
+- Edit your build from the VSTS UI
+- Change the default branch (in the Get sources step) to the feature branch you're trying to get the YAML build working on
+- Trigger the build: this should do the authorization
+- Change the default branch back (usually to develop)

 ## Advanced Parameters
 These params are optional: